antsmartian/PhoneGapAppForTneb/README.md

 How To Build:
 -----------------
-The project consists of the requried `.html`,`.js` file in `www` folder. which can be zipped and uploaded to the [Adobe Phone Gap Build Tool][1]
+The project consists of the requried `.html`,`.js` file in `www` folder which can be zipped and uploaded to the [Adobe Phone Gap Build Tool][1]
 [1]:https://build.phonegap.com